square/leakcanary/docs/recipes.md

 # Code Recipes

+This page contains code recipes to customize LeakCanary to your needs.
+Read through the section titles and cook your own meal!
+Also don't forget to check out the [FAQ](faq.md).

 !!! bug
     If you think a recipe might be missing or you're not sure that what you're trying to achieve is possible with the current APIs, please [file an issue](https://github.com/square/leakcanary/issues/new/choose).
 Your feedback help us make LeakCanary better for the entire community.